crate/crate-python/docs/connect.rst

    to connect to CrateDB on the local host with the default HTTP port number, i.e. ``http://localhost:4200/``.

-   So, if you're just getting started with CrateDB, the first time you connect, you can probably omit this argument.
+   If you're just getting started with CrateDB, the first time you connect, you can probably omit this argument.

 .. _multiple-nodes: